The Professionals (1966 film): Writing

 The film was adapted for the screen by its director Richard Brooks, who based the screenplay on the novel A Mule for the Marquesa by Frank O'Rourke.

+Casting

+FilmInk argued Claudia Cardinale "often played a smurfette in her movies i.e. the only woman in an all-male environment – this is an excellent example."

 Filming

 The movie, which was shot in Technicolor, was filmed in Death Valley and the Coachella Valley in California, as well as Valley of Fire State Park in Nevada.
 The rail scenes were filmed on Kaiser Steel's Eagle Mountain Railroad.
 The steam locomotive seen in the movie currently resides on the Heber Valley Railroad.

 During filming, the cast and crew stayed in Las Vegas.
-Actor Woody Strode wrote in his memoirs that he and Marvin got into a lot of pranks, on one occasion shooting an arrow into Vegas Vic, the famous smiling cowboy neon sign outside The Pioneer Club.
+Actor Woody Strode wrote in his memoir Goal Dust that he and Lee Marvin got into a lot of pranks, on one occasion shooting an arrow into Vegas Vic, the famous smiling cowboy neon sign outside The Pioneer Club.

 Soundtrack

 The musical score was composed by Maurice Jarre.

 Reception

 Box office

 By 1976, it was estimated the film had earned $8.8 million in rentals in North America.

 It was the ninth most popular movie at the French box office in 1966, after La Grande Vadrouille, Doctor Zhivago, Is Paris Burning?, A Fistful of Dollars, Lost Command, A Man and a Woman, For a Few Dollars More and The Big Restaurant.